Abdallah-Abu-Hussein/uop-student-help/docs/DatabaseAdminisration.md

 ## Table Spaces
 - What a Tablespace Is ? 🔥

+A tablespace is a database construct that is realized by one or more files called “datafiles.”
+Data is not physically stored in a tablespace.
+It is stored in one or more datafiles.

 Oracle divides a database into one or more logical storage units called tablespaces.